giuliocerruto/MC-uncertainty-embedding/README.md

 ### **uncertainty_quantification**

-This section provides details about `UncertaintyDropoutModel` [uncertainty_quantification](ffinse) attribute. inserire codice!!!
+This section provides details about th `UncertaintyDropoutModel` [uncertainty_quantification](ffinse) attribute. inserire codice!!!
 It specifies how to quantify the uncertainty about predictions, after the *mc_replications* times repeated forward pass.

 Three different modes have been implemented to perform this task.
 All three share the first step, i.e. the computation of the mean of predicted probabilities  over *mc_replications* run of the forward pass.
 The result is, for each sample,  a *C*-dimensional array, where *C* is the number of classes.